geoLAMMPS/geoLAMMPS/doc/src/compute_energy_gran.rst

 gran/CM/history; gran/CMD/history; gran/hertz/history/oldstyle;
 gran/HMD/history; gran/hooke/history/oldstyle; and gran/shm/history.

+*shear_strain* is calculated incrementally for all pairstyles above apart from gran/hooke/history/oldstyle.
+When a contact is lost, the shear component of strain energy at that contact should return to exactly zero.
+However, in reality there will be a small residual error.
+There is commented-out code in the pairstyles to transfer these tiny residuals to the accumulated friction as was done in two papers using this code: (i) Hanley, Huang and O'Sullivan (2018), Geotechnique, 68(5), 421-433; (ii) Keishing, Huang and Hanley (2020), Computers and Geotechnics, 121, 103481.
+If you want this transfer from accumulated shear strain energy to friction to be done, simply uncomment the relevant four lines of code before compiling LAMMPS with the GRANULAR package.
+By default, this (slightly odd) transfer is NOT being done.

 This compute is applicable to all boundary conditions with one exception.
 When rigid walls are present
 AND they are moving (an unusual combination), *boundary*\ , *volumetric*